barcula/Slimemould/README.md

 The first question i asked myself was : Can the slime mold change it`s color?
 So i decided to colorize the oat flakes with food coloring.

-Here is my first experiment set-up
+Here is my first experiment set-up with the results i had in mind

 ![](images/Beginn.jpg) ![](images/Phase1.jpg)
 ![](images/Phase2.jpg) ![](images/Phase3.jpg)
 ![](images/Phase4.jpg)